-Doctors need to dig into sex differences to give women better treatment for heart failure: Expert
+Doctors should dig into biological differences to improve heart failure treatment in women: Expert

 SINGAPORE – Women have a smaller heart than men and experience different outcomes when undergoing treatment for heart failure.
 Yet, doctors here continue to use the same yardstick for diagnosis and treatment for both groups, causing therapies to work less well in women.

-There is thus a need for change in guidelines on how women with heart failure are diagnosed and treated, said Professor Carolyn Lam, director of Women’s Heart Health at the National Heart Centre Singapore (NHCS).
+There is thus a need for change in guidelines on how women with heart failure are diagnosed and treated, said Professor Carolyn Lam, director of women’s heart health at the National Heart Centre Singapore (NHCS).

 Her research in the last decade has found that male and female patients respond differently to medical and device therapies for heart failure and cardiac rehabilitation, and they have different treatment outcomes.

 “We are no longer simply describing – that women having heart failure are older, thinner, smaller, and more symptomatic.
-Now, we actually have demonstrable differences in response to therapy and results,” said Prof Lam, who is also a senior consultant in the Department of Cardiology at NHCS.
+Now, we actually have demonstrable differences in response to therapy and results,” said Prof Lam, who is also a senior consultant in the department of cardiology at NHCS.

-She said that although sex-related differences in epidemiology, risk factors, clinical characteristics and outcomes of heart failure are well known, research in the last decade has “only just shed light on an often overlooked aspect of heart failure: the influence of sex on treatment response”.
+She said that although biological differences in epidemiology, risk factors, clinical characteristics and outcomes of heart failure are well known, research in the last decade has “only just shed light on an often overlooked aspect of heart failure: the influence of sex on treatment response”.

-While there are similarities in how men and women respond to heart failure therapies, “the differences lie in treatment benefits, response to dosages, tolerability to medical therapy, device therapy and cardiac rehabilitation,” she noted.
+While there are similarities in how men and women respond to heart failure therapies, “the differences lie in treatment benefits, response to dosages, tolerability to medical therapy, device therapy and cardiac rehabilitation”, she noted.

 Prof Lam cited the example of cardiac resynchronisation therapy, a treatment using a pacemaker to help the heart beat with the right rhythm.